orioncomputing/student-review-system-api/README.md

 This is the API for the Student Review System, a web system designed for peer review and self-evaluation for students in schools and universities.

-**This is an in-development piece of software and is not ready for real usage.**
+**This software has been scrapped.
+A new solution (which is not open source) is currently in development.**

 ## Getting Started